ischi21/Resume/resume.md

 ### About Me

 <txt align="right"> I am a current junior at App State.
 My hobbies include baking, film photography, reading, and travel.
-I have always been passionate about the world around me, and found a meaningful career path through geography.
+I have always been passionate about the world around me, and found a related career path through geography.
 I plan on continuing my academic career through graduate school.
 I hope to use my experiences as a geographer and Spanish speaker to benefit the world environmentally and socially.

 <img align=left src="IMG_2213.jpeg" width=400>